devaughnpenn/UCCTF/docs/Quickstart.md

 ## For Production

 ### 1. Copy the environment file.
-Open a terminal in your Ubuntu server. cd to the project directory, go to the *environments* folder, and create a new environment file:
+Open a terminal in your Ubuntu server, and cd to the project directory:
 ```bash
 $ cd frontend/src/environments
 $ sudo cp environment.ts environment.loc.ts